acl2018/acl2018-website/index.md

     event: Notification of Acceptance
   - date: May 11th
     event: Camera-ready Due
+  - date: July 15th–20th
+    event: Main Conference
 ---

-The 56th Annual Meeting of the Association for Computational Linguistics will be held in Melbourne, Australia at the [Melbourne Convention and Exhibition Centre](http://mcec.com.au/) from July 15th to 20th, 2018.
+The 56th Annual Meeting of the Association for Computational Linguistics will be held in [Melbourne, Australia](https://www.melbourne.org/?utm_source=Microsite&utm_campaign=Computational%20Linguistics) at the [Melbourne Convention and Exhibition Centre](http://mcec.com.au/) from July 15th to 20th, 2018.